SIGNS ON THE A68 WHEN ENTERING THE SCOTTISH BORDERS FROM ENGLAND AT CARTERBAR.

 Section One covers an indepth study of the origin of the surname of Hope in the UK and Ireland and also some associated Scottish Borders genealogy.

 I would point out at the outset that I am not a historian, I am just an amateur with an interest and perhaps a romantic view of local and Scottish history.
-Site last modified on Fourth of May 2015.
+Site last modified on eighteenth of May 2015.

 Sign on the A701 north of Tweedsmuir looking south down the Upper Tweed Valley.
 Linkcumdoddie is mentioned in the poem titled Willie's Wife by Robert Burns.
 For more about this see page Willie's Wife.